tsmztech/mcp-server-salesforce/README.md

 ## Setup

 ### Salesforce Authentication
+You can connect to Salesforce using one of two authentication methods:

+#### 1. Username/Password Authentication (Default)
 1. Set up your Salesforce credentials
 2. Get your security token (Reset from Salesforce Settings)

+#### 2. OAuth 2.0 Client Credentials Flow
+1. Create a Connected App in Salesforce
+2. Enable OAuth settings and select "Client Credentials Flow"
+3. Set appropriate scopes (typically "api" is sufficient)
+4. Save the Client ID and Client Secret
+5. **Important**: Note your instance URL (e.g., `https://your-domain.my.salesforce.com`) as it's required for authentication

 ### Usage with Claude Desktop

 Add to your `claude_desktop_config.json`:

+#### For Username/Password Authentication:
 ```json
 {
   "mcpServers": {